 |Read the Review||You're reading it!||woom 3||Cleary Hedgehog|

-The Prevelo Alpha Two 16″ bike is an exceptional top-quality bike that any child would love.
+The Prevelo Alpha Two 16 inch bike is a gold-standard bike for adventurous little ones.
 Best for young riders with a lot of ambition, the Alpha Two is sure to take your child from beginning wobbles to a little shredder.